isw-kudos/kudos-docs/docs/swarm/index.md

 - http(s) traffic should be allowed to the Gateway only
 - ssh traffic should be allowed to all servers
 - Where possible all servers should be on an additional (internal only) subnet, this allows us to further lock down access to NFS shares
+- If you have access to the servers from your local machine then you can run the scripts directly, however if this is not the case then you will need to use an ssh jump box as depicted below.

 ![Network Diagram](/assets/swarm-net.png)